11/6/2019

 speaker

-Yes, so let me give you the first part of the answer and I'll ask Akash to add.
-You know, devices and smartphones are definitely going to be the vast majority of the earnings specialists we had in 2020 as how 5G is gonna ramp.
-However, we are happy about the 5G traction in all of our adjacents, from upgrade of telematics in automotive to 5G.
-We've seen a lot of industrial IoT applications and even our small cell business is getting traction, including with traditional infrastructure vendors.
+Yes, so let me give you the first part of the answer, and I'll ask Akash to add.
+You know, devices and smartphones are definitely going to be the vast majority of the earnings, especially as we head into 2020, as how 5G is going to ramp.
+However, we are happy about the 5G traction in all of our adjacents from upgrade of telematics and automotive to 5G.
+We've seen a lot of industrial IoT applications, and even our small cell business is getting traction, including with traditional infrastructure vendors.
 So we expect that to be a growth story as we head into 2021 and 22.
-In 20, the one that I wanna single out is CPE for mobile broadband.
-And that's part of a lot of the carriers deployment of 5G and fixed wireless.
+In 20, the one that I want to single out is CPE. for mobile broadband, and that's part of a lot of the carriers' deployment of 5G and fixed wireless.

 speaker